 - Consequently, Excel will export and save the file in XML format and you can open the file to check if the operation was successful.

-I hope that you were able to follow the steps above to convert CSV to XML in excel.
+I hope that you were able to follow the steps above to convert CSV to XML in Excel.
 If you get stuck at any step, I would suggest going through the tutorial a few more times.
 You can take these steps and use them for datasets with a large number of columns.
-Lastly, to learn more excel techniques, follow our ExcelDemy website.
 If you have any queries, please let me know in the comments.